ersiko/puppet-hiera-lab/README.md

 Then you'll need the "[create_hiera_env.py](https://github.com/ersiko/puppet-hiera-lab/blob/master/create_hiera_env.py)" script

 Also, regarding AWS, you'll need:
-- an AWS account, and an "access_key" / "secret_access_key" pair, with ec2 and vpc privileges.
+- an AWS account, and an "access_key" / "secret_access_key" pair with ec2 and vpc privileges, set inside the exportenv.sh file.
 - a ssh public / private key pair.
-You'll need to set the key name and key path inside the python script for it to work.
+You'll need to set the key name and key path inside the exportenv.sh file.

-## Preparation
+# Preparation
-After meeting the requirements and editing the python script adding your keys, you'll need to set two env variables for boto to work:
+After meeting the requirements and editing the exportenv.sh script, simply run the command:

-    export AWS_ACCESS_KEY_ID=AKIAIHERATGRKJJ36VM2A
-    export AWS_SECRET_ACCESS_KEY=+TQYfjhtFJFSJ4jjaIRltDoQMyqtg5HKRxU4vGLBUpof
+    source exportenv.sh

 Then you can run the "[create_hiera_env.py](https://github.com/ersiko/puppet-hiera-lab/blob/master/create_hiera_env.py)" script, and it'll create the needed aws instances.

 After all the instances are running, the script will output the lines you'll need to connect to all the servers.
-Just copy and paste that lines.
+Just copy and paste the lines.

 When you're done with your lab, don't forget to remove all the servers.
 There's another script for that: [delete_hiera_env.py](https://github.com/ersiko/puppet-hiera-lab/blob/master/delete_hiera_env.py)